ten-protocol/ten-whitepaper/consensus.md

 The following diagram depicts rules in the case of front-running:
 ![l1 front running](./images/block-frontrunning.png)

 This is python-like pseudocode to calculate the rewards that can be claimed by an _Aggregator_ for a _Rollup_Height_.
-Note that it is not comprehensive.
+Note that it is not comprehensive, and there may be many competing aggregators.

 ```python
 # The rollup height for which we calculate the rewards